Jess Asato: Political career

-In 2009, Asato was ranked no 78 among the Top 100 most influential Left-wingers by The Daily Telegraph.
+In 2009, Asato was ranked No. 78 among the Top 100 most influential Left-wingers by The Daily Telegraph.
 In 2009, she wrote to the then Health Secretary Andy Burnham, raising concerns about his plans to make the NHS the "preferred provider" of NHS services.
 Asato was subsequently accused of hypocrisy for later supporting Clive Efford's anti-privatisation National Health Service (Amended Duties and Powers) Bill.
 In 2010, she made The Independents list of 10 names to watch, perhaps because she was "Social media lead" on David Miliband's leadership election campaign and was featured in the Total Politics video Make Your Mind Up (And Vote!) with Bucks Fizz and "famous political figures".

 She was a councillor on Islington London Borough Council from 2010 to 2013, but resigned to spend more time in Norwich.
-She has been criticised in Islington by political opponents for spending too much time in Norfolk, and for allegedly being a "professional politician".
+She was criticised in Islington by political opponents for spending too much time in Norfolk, and for allegedly being a "professional politician".
 She worked in Westminster two days a week as political adviser to former cabinet minister and culture secretary Tessa Jowell, and was featured as one of the Evening Standard's Lucky 13 in 2013.
-She is reported as saying that spending her formative years growing up in a low income household in Norfolk – from 11 until she left home at 16, and being the first person in her family to have made it to university - gives her a good foundation for life as an MP.
+She was reported as saying that spending her formative years growing up in a low income household in Norfolk – from 11 until she left home at 16, and being the first person in her family to have made it to university - gives her a good foundation for life as an MP.

 In Islington, she was chair of the Corporate Parenting Board.
 At the Labour Party Conference in 2014, she highlighted figures which she claimed showed there were 1,000 fewer childcare places in the East of England, that one in five parents had been forced to call in sick over the summer to look after their children and that child minder costs were up 44% in the last four years in the East of England.

 In 2015, she was one of 15 Labour candidates each given financial support of £10,000 by Lord Oakeshott, the former Liberal Democrat, in January 2015.
 In the general election, Asato came second to Chloe Smith in Norwich North, having increased the Labour vote by 2% (Smith increased the Tory vote by more than 3%).

 On 24 February 2023, she was selected by local party members as the prospective parliamentary candidate for Waveney at the 2024 general election.
 Due to the 2023 review of constituency boundaries across the UK, the Waveney constituency was abolished and the previous constituency that it replaced, Lowestoft, was re-established: the new Lowestoft constituency was made up of 44.9% of the geographical area of the old Waveney seat, and 91.4% of its population.
 Asato went on to contest the Lowestoft constituency in the 2024 general election, achieving a victory over the previous Conservative MP for Waveney, Peter Aldous, with a margin of just over 2000 votes.